A Debt Management Plan allows you to get back in control of your debt. Your monthly payments are reduced to an amount you can afford.

 Is a Debt Management Plan right for you?

 Only unsecured debts can be included in a Debt Management Plan.
-You have to continue paying any secured debts you owe such as your mortgage or car finance agreement.
+It will not help reduce your payments towards secured debts such as your mortgage or car finance agreement.
+It can be difficult to use a DMP if you have HMRC debt or any CCJs.

-A DMP is normally only a sensible option if it allows you to repay your debt in reasonable time.
-However it can also be very useful if all you need is temporary respite from your creditors until your circumstances improve.
+The Plan is normally only suitable if you can still repay your debt in reasonable time or if you just need a temporary breathing space from your creditors until your circumstances improve.

 If you are a home owner an advantage of the Plan is that you are not obliged to release equity from your property.
 However your home may still be at risk from Charging Orders.

-Although the Plan is informal it still negatively affects your Credit Rating.
-The fact that you are making reduced payments will be recorded on your credit file.
-As a result your ability to get new credit or other financial services will be seriously affected.
+Although a DMP is informal it still negatively affects your Credit Rating.
+As a result your ability to get new credit or other financial services will be seriously affected while you are in the Plan.

 The cost of a Debt Management Plan

 The amount your Debt Management Plan costs will depend on how you implement and manage it.
-If you wish you can set up your own Plan.
+If you wish you can set up the Plan yourself.
 This costs nothing other than your time.

-Alternatively you can use a debt management provider to implement and manage the Plan.
+Alternatively you can use a debt management provider to implement and manage it for you.
 There are different organisations that can help you do this.

 A commercial debt management company may charge you a fee.
 However there are a number commercial companies and charities who provide the service for free.